DomoApps/Test-AI-Review/docs/Apps/App-Framework/Tools/domo-CLI.md

 **PROMPTS**
 * design name
-* select a starter: see "STARTER PROMPTS"
+* select a starter: see "STARTERS" section
 * would you like to connect to any datasets?
 (Y/n): see "DATASET MAPPING PROMPTS"

 **STARTERS**